 ARTICLE VIII.
 OFFICERS, DIRECTORS AND ELECTION

 Section 1.
-The Club’s Officers and Directors shall be a President, Past President, Secretary, Treasurer, and three Directors-at-Large.
-(2022) The Executive Director is a non-voting member of the Board of Directors.
+The Club’s Officers and Directors shall be a President, President Elect, Secretary, Treasurer, and three Directors-at-Large.
+(2022) (2026) The Executive Director is a non-voting member of the Board of Directors.
 (2023)

 Section 2.
-The provisions of Article VIII, Section 3, notwithstanding, the Secretary, President and Past-President shall hold office for a duration of 2 years, but no longer than two consecutive two-year terms at the same position, starting the 2024-2025 fiscal year and thereafter.
-(2015) (2023).
+The provisions of Article VIII, Section 3, notwithstanding, the Secretary, President and President Elect shall hold office for a duration of 2 years, but no longer than two consecutive two-year terms at the same position, starting the 2024-2025 fiscal year and thereafter.
+(2015) (2023) (2026)

 Section 3.
 The Club’s Officers and Directors shall be elected at the corporation’s annual meeting in May and shall take office on July 1st.
 They shall attend the June Board Meeting as incoming members of the Board.
-The President, Past President and Secretary shall hold office for a duration of 2 years, but no longer than two consecutive two-year terms.
-The Treasurer and three Directors-at-Large shall hold office for three years or until their successor is elected.
+The President, President Elect and Secretary shall hold office for a duration of 2 years, but no longer than two consecutive two-year terms.
+(2026) The Treasurer and three Directors-at-Large shall hold office for three years or until their successor is elected.
 If necessary, a Nomination Committee composed of three Club members shall be appointed by the Board at least three months prior to the annual meeting to find a nominee or nominees for each of the Officer and Director positions which will become vacant.
 The Nominating Committee’s report must be posted on the website at least ten days prior to the annual meeting.
 Any Club member may make nominations from the floor at the annual meeting.
 All Officers and Directors will be elected by ballot, with candidates receiving the highest number of votes being elected.

-The 2024 adopted amendments to the Bylaws take effect immediately after adoption by the Board of Directors but with the following terms set to expire in the following years, as to stagger future terms of the officers:

-President: Term Expires in Year 2026 (The 2024 Board of Directors election shall appoint the former President-Elect into the President position to take effect July 1, 2024 and set to expire June 30, 2026; thereafter the President-Elect position shall be null and void as a Board of Director position and the successor President positions shall follow the requirements as set forth in Article IX, Section 1)
+The terms of the Officers are set forth below:President: Term Expires in Year 2026 (2-year term, elected 2024) (Effective July 1, 2026, the Past President position shall be null and void as a Board of Director position.
+The Board of Director’s edits to the Bylaws in 2026 changed the Past President position into a President Elect position; therefore, the current President in 2026 will remain President through June 30, 2028, adhering to the Bylaws, wherein the President Elect position will assume the President role on July 1, 2028.)The 2024 Board of Directors election shall appoint the former President-Elect into the President position to take effect July 1, 2024 and set to expire June 30, 2026; thereafter the President-Elect position shall be null and void as a Board of Director position and the successor President positions shall follow the requirements as set forth in Article IX, Section 1)

-Past President: Term Expires in Year 2026 (2-year term, President position term expiration 2024)
+President Elect: Term Expires in Year 2028 (2-year term, President position term expiration 2030)

-Secretary: Term Expires in Year 2025 (1-year term in election year 2024; 2-year term, starting with election year 2025)
+Secretary: Term Expires in Year 2027 (2-year term, elected 2025)

 Treasurer: Term Expires in Year 2026 (3-year term, elected 2023)

-Member-At-Large Fundraising: Term Expires in Year 2025 (3-year term, starting with election year 2025)
+Member-At-Large Fundraising: Term Expires in Year 2027 (3-year term, elected 2025)

-Member-At-Large BHB LLC Board: Term Expires in Year 2027 (3-year term, elected 2024)
+Member-At-Large BHB LLC Board: Term Expires in Year 2027 (3-year term, elected 2024; new position created in 2025 to carry out the remaining term)